Music Hall (Hanover)

 The Music Hall was a concert venue in Hanover, Germany.
 It was located in the "U-boat hall" on the former Hanomag complex.
 The structure was originally built in 1943 as a submarine production facility in the northern shipyard of Kriegsmarinewerft Wilhelmshaven.
 Notable performers included Rush, Sting, Roxette, David Bowie, and Phish.
-The structure is now a furniture store.
+The front part of the structure contains now a bicycle store.